There are 43 names in this directory beginning with the letter C.

 Co-articulatin occurs when the pronunciation of a phoneme is adjusted to facilitate the articulation of an adjacent phoneme thus features of both will overlap.
 This process is particularly salient in Standard English for nasals due to the fact that the place of articulation of subsequent consonants will alter the place of articulation of the preceding nasal. ex: in 'tenth' the nasal becomes interdental preceding /θ/; in 'inflatable' the nasal becomes labio-dental preceding the /f/.

-The presence of one or more additional disorders (or diseases) co-occurring with a primary disease or disorder.
+Co-morbidity refers to the presence of one or more additional disorders (or diseases) co-occurring with a primary disease or disorder.
+(This information is directed towards speech pathologists.)

-This term refers to the alternation of words, phrases, or syntactic structures from two different languages that are exchanged between two or more speakers of each language in conversation. ex: French/English bilinguals may utter a sentence such as, "Could you put your clothes in the linge sale?"
+This term refers to the alternation of words, phrases, or syntactic structures from two different languages that are exchanged between two or more speakers of each language in conversation. ex: French/English bilinguals may utter a sentence such as, "Could you put your clothes in the 'linge sale'?" ('linge sale' means dirty clothes)

 Cognates are two words that share the same linguistic ancestors and are close in meaning and form. ex: French 'propre' English 'proper'